Projects

 - Contact workspace administrator for permission changes

-- Verify you’re assigned Admin role, not just User role
+- Verify you’re assigned Admin or Editor role, not just Member

 Project deletion fails